Settings

 export default manifest

-When this package is linked, a single “Import from Google” link appears in Personal Settings.
-Unlinking it removes the entry with no trace.
+When this package is a present member, a single “Import from Google” link appears in Personal Settings.
+Removing the member removes the entry with no trace.

 Runtime gating from a settings panel

-Settings panels often need to know which other packages are installed - e.g. the takeout importer only offers “Import mail” if @tinycld/mail is linked.
+Settings panels often need to know which other packages are installed - e.g. the takeout importer only offers “Import mail” if @tinycld/mail is present.
 Use usePackages() for this:

 import { usePackages } from '@tinycld/core/lib/packages/use-packages'